mabuchilab/Instrumental/docs/developer.rst

 Strongly consider using a plugin for your text editor (e.g. `vim-flake8`_) to check your PEP8 compliance.

+It is OK to have lines over 80 characters, though they should almost always be 100 characters or less.

 .. _PEP8: http://legacy.python.org/dev/peps/pep-0008
 .. _vim-flake8: https://github.com/nvie/vim-flake8